Is Animarathon your first Anime Convention? This guide might be able to help you get the most out of your experience!

 When taking photos, look around for things that might make interesting backgrounds or other ways to enhance the picture.
 Don't forget that distance from your subject and perspective makes a difference!

-It may be tempting to shake the sakura blossoms off the cherry trees outside for your photoshoot, but you really shouldn't.
-Most of the time the effect is not as dramatic as the photographer wants it to be, and shaking the blossoms off makes hurts the Cherry Blossom festival later in the year.
+It may be tempting to shake the sakura blossoms off the cherry trees outside for your photoshoot, but you really should not shake the trees.
+Most of the time the effect is not as dramatic as the photographer wants it to be, and shaking the blossoms off makes hurts the Cherry Blossom festival later in the year which is celebrated by our local Japanese & Japanese language education community.
 Please help share Japanese culture with everyone, and leave the trees as a backdrop for your photos only

 There are plenty of options to eat on campus, including Animarathon's Kawaii Kafé.
 There is also the Falcon's Nest on the first floor, alongside a coffee shop and the Black Swamp Pub.